feelpp/feelpp-book/FAQ/FAQDevelopment.md

 Development FAQ
 ===============

+# What does `_rebuild=true` do in `backend()` ?

+Q:  I've a question concerning the _rebuild=true option for solve what does this option do exactly ?
+(Because we've got a problem when we try to create 2 independent system, we get a PETSC error with wrong matrix dimension if we don't do a (preconditionner?) rebuild.

+A: For a given backend PETSc stores all kind of information and among them the preconditioner.
+If you try to solve with the same backend two problems of different sizes then PETSc will crash saying that you have wrong dimensions.
+Either you rebuild the backend (using `_rebuild=true`) or define two separate ones.
+The later is usually better since it allows you to fine tune the choice of solvers/preconditioners depending on the problem whereas with the first one you have to have a solver/preconditioner that works for in both cases.

 # How to print values taken by expressions in, say, variational formulations?

 Q: I would like to know what the values taken by expressions and sub-expressions in Feel++.